wp-plugins/google-ads-master/readme.txt

 **LITE Version Contains:**

-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title

+* Google Ads Master Viral Widget:
+* Perfect to increase your Google Rank and Search Engine Presence with Google Plus Button
+* Increased Google SEO performance
+* Perfect to boost your website traffic and gather new users with Google Share Button
+* Works great when published under the Ads Widget

-* Display or hide Google Adsense ads
+* Google Ads Master Ads Widget:
-* Insert desired google ad (allows ads styling)
+* Top of the line Google Ads Widget (allows ads styling)
+* Minimal code for a Small system trace with extremely fast page load times
+* For heavy duty wordpress websites where google ads income needs to be reliable and steady

 **ADVANCED Version Contains:**

+* Display, Hide or Change any Widget Title

+* Google Ads Master Viral Widget:
+* Perfect to increase your Google Rank and Search Engine Presence with Google Plus Button
+* Increased Google SEO performance
+* Perfect to boost your website traffic and gather new users with Google Share Button
+* Works great when published under the Ads Widget

+* Google Ads Master Ads Widget:
+* Top of the line Google Ads Widget (allows ads styling)
+* Minimal code for a Small system trace with extremely fast page load times
+* For heavy duty wordpress websites where google ads income needs to be reliable and steady

-* Contains the extra Shortcode Framework v2.
-Publish widget inside pages and posts
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Shortcodes allow you to professionally display your instagram photos inside your wordpress pages and posts
 * [Advanced Version Link](http://wordpress.techgasp.com/google-ads-master/)

 **ONLINE DEMO**

 * Right of the page, sidebar widget
-* Inside the post, with shortcode framework v2
+* Inside the post, with shortcode framework
 * [Demo Link](http://wordpress.techgasp.com/google-ads-master)

 **More High Quality Plugins?**